pluiedev/site/src/blog/2023-03-03_traffic-cone.md

 ---
 title: What's up with the traffic cones?!
+description: >
-description: "I got asked of that question a lot lately, even from multiple different people.
+  I got asked of that question a lot lately, even from multiple different people.
-Given it's apparently a Frequently Asked Question™ now, I might as well answer it here..."
+  Given it's apparently a Frequently Asked Question™ now, I might as well answer it here...

 section: Misc
 tags:
   - post
   - slice-of-life
   - faq
 ---

 > A: Hey Leah?
 >
 > Me: Yeah?
 >
 > A: I see your avatar is wearing a traffic cone... why is that?
 >
 > Me: Well-
 >
 > A: Like, please don't tell me you've worn a traffic cone before in real life...?
 >
 > Me: Uhm, I have, but-